Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Checked that all Materialize components behaved as expected.
 * :clipboard: RESULT:
     * Yes except for the date picker.
-If you scroll down the screen to almost half way mark, before opening the date picker.
+If you scroll down the screen to almost halfway mark, before opening the date picker.
 And
-    You then select the year picker, then the top setting for the drop down seems to be relevant to the page instead of the date picker.
+    You then select the year picker, then the top setting for the drop-down seems to be relevant to the page instead of the date picker.
-    Checked online and asked on slack channel. found that it is an issue with materialize, which i will try to fix in Js at a later date, but was not able to fix for this project submission.
+    Checked online and asked on the slack channel. found that it is an issue with materialize, which I will try to fix in Js at a later date, but was not able to fix for this project submission.

 <br>